Sharp Ramsey thresholds for large books: Introduction

 The sharp thresholds for Ramsey properties seemed out of hand until a general technique for settling these questions was introduced by Friedgut \cite{f99}.
 In particular, Friedgut and Krivelevich \cite{f-k} obtained all sharp thresholds for fixed trees except the star and a path of length 3.
 When $H$ is a triangle, it was established by Friedgut, R\"{o}dl, Ruci\'{n}ski and Tetali \cite{frrt}.

 In the following, we mainly focus on the situations when the graphs are large.
 A closely related problem is the size Ramsey number.
 For a graph $H$, Erd\H{o}s, Faudree, Rousseau and Schelp \cite{efrs-size} defined the size Ramsey number as $\hat{r}(H)=\min\{e(G): G\to H\}$.
-Beck \cite{beck-83} proved $\hat{r}(P_n)=O(n)$ for path $P_n$ of length $n$, who in fact showed a.a.s. where $c_1$ and $c_2$ are positive constants.
-This has been improved by Dudek and Pra{\l}at \cite{d-p}.